-If your 250-D02 has been unused for an extended period of time, performing the annual service may resolve many problems.
-Instructions for the annual service are on Page 75 or may be performed by an Aqua-Hot Factory Certified Service Center.
+If your 250-D03 has been unused for an extended period of time, performing the annual service may resolve many problems.
+Instructions for the annual service are on Page 78 or may be performed by an Aqua-Hot Factory Certified Service Center.
 They can be found on the website at www.aquahot.com.

-- Ensure that the Aqua-Hot is supplied with electrical power. - Ensure there is an adequate supply of fuel (at least 1/4 tank). - Ensure that the Aqua-Hot boiler tank has an adequate supply of antifreeze and water heating solution by checking the level at the expansion bottle.
+- Ensure that the Aqua-Hot is supplied with electrical power. - Ensure there is an adequate supply of fuel (at least 1⁄4 tank). - Ensure that the Aqua-Hot boiler tank has an adequate supply of antifreeze and water heating solution by checking the level at the expansion bottle.
 If the level is low, reference the maintenance section of this guide for refilling instructions. - Verify the functionality of any in-line fuses connected to the Aqua-Hot.
-Replace these fuses if necessary. - Ensure that all coach-side hot water faucets are closed. - Locate the relay control board within the Aqua-Hot unit.
-See Page 9 to identify this component. - Verify that all of the fuses in the relay control board are in good working condition.
-Replace any non-functional fuses. - Visually inspect the interior cabinet of the Aqua-Hot unit, searching for any damaged or disconnected wires.
-Reconnect or repair any damaged wires. - The 250-D02 contains a 20A fuse as part of the wiring harness.
-Check that this fuse has not been burned out. - Locate the left high-limit thermostat and follow the procedure on Page 21 to troubleshoot this component. - Locate the right high-limit thermostat and follow the procedure on Page 21 to troubleshoot this component. - Visually inspect the exhaust system of the Aqua-Hot to ensure that it has not been damaged or removed.
+Replace these fuses if necessary. - Ensure that all RV-side hot water faucets are closed. - Locate the controller within the Aqua-Hot unit.
+See Page 11 to identify this component. - Visually inspect the interior cabinet of the Aqua-Hot unit, searching for any damaged or disconnected wires.
+Reconnect or repair any damaged wires. - The 250-D03 contains a 20A fuse as part of the wiring harness.
+Check that this fuse has not been burned out. - Locate the high-limit thermostats and follow the procedure on Page 26 to troubleshoot these components. - Visually inspect the exhaust system of the Aqua-Hot to ensure that it has not been damaged or removed.

-- Test for unit operation: - If the burner fails to operate, proceed to Page 90 to begin the diesel burner troubleshooting. - If the burner begins to operate at this stage, choose a troubleshooting guide below based on the issue.
+• Test for unit operation:

+- If the burner fails to operate, proceed to Page 96 to begin the diesel burner troubleshooting. - If the burner begins to operate at this stage, choose a troubleshooting guide below based on the issue.